-- 1. In a web browser, type the address of the IEC-G102-BP Series in the following format: https://192.168.127.254, and the logon screen will appear. - 2.
+- 1. In a web browser, type the address of the IEC-G102-BP Series in the following format: https://192.168.127.254, and the login screen will appear. - 2.
 Log in as the administrator. - 3.
 Click the admin account icon at the top-right corner and select [Change Password]. - 4.
 Proceed to change the password.

-MOXA EtherCatch 💄 Admin01 (Admin) 🔻 EXCORE BY Retworks System Visibility 🔻 Device 🔻 Object Profiles 🔻 Security 🔻 Pattern 🔻 Logs 🔻 Administration 🔻 Change Password System Log Off
+MO × Ethe erCatch 💄 Admin01 (Admin) 🔻 EXCORE DAY System Visibility 🔻 Device 🔻 Object Profiles 🔻 Security 🔻 Pattern 🔻 Logs 🔻 Administration 🔻 Change Password System Log Off

-NOTE If you accidentally forget the administrator account and password, the only way to retrieve your administration access is to reset IEC-G102-BP to factory default.
-To reset the IEC-G102-BP to factory default, press and hold the reset button for more than 10 seconds.
-The MANAGED LED will begin to blink every half-second, which means the system is resetting itself to factory default.
+NOTE If you accidentally forget the administrator account and password, the only way to retrieve your administration access is to reset the IEC-G102-BP to factory defaults.
+To reset the IEC-G102-BP to factory defaults, press and hold the reset button for more than 10 seconds.
+The MANAGED LED will begin to blink every half-second, which means the system is resetting itself to factory defaults.
 DO NOT power off the device when loading default settings.